- Home

 Based on the PLSA figures, wealth management company, Quilter suggests that a single person looking for a comfortable lifestyle in retirement will need a private pension pot of £738,000, while a couple looking for the same lifestyle would need close to £1m (£929,000).

-If you’re looking for a moderate lifestyle, the size of private pension pot a single person needs is £459,000 while a couple would need £514,000.
+If you’re looking for a moderate lifestyle, a single person needs a pension pot of £459,000 while a couple would need £514,000.

 These figures are based on someone using a flexible income drawdown plan to provide their retirement income.
 This involves your retirement savings remaining invested in retirement and taking an income from your pension as and when you need to, while leaving the remainder of your pot hopefully to grow in value.
 Find out more in our article What is pension drawdown and how does it work?